On this page:

 The Principal Investigator (PI) is responsible for full compliance with the NIH Guidelines in the conduct of recombinant or synthetic nucleic acid molecule research.
 The NIH Office of Biotechnology Activities (OBA) provides a brochure for PIs to review.
 The information should be posted in the laboratory.

-The Department of Environmental Heath and Safety (EHS) recognizes that manipulation and insertion of recombinant/synthetic nucleic acids into various organisms is an integral part of many of research and teaching laboratories.
+The Department of Environmental Health and Safety (EHS) recognizes that manipulation and insertion of recombinant/synthetic nucleic acids into various organisms is an integral part of many research and teaching laboratories.

 For more information, please click on the links below.